e-zhang/GetData-CourseProject/CodeBook.md

 ## FFT of Gravity Acceleration Accelerometer Data

-fGravityAcc-mean()-X, fGravityAcc-mean()-Y, fGravityAcc-mean()-Z: the mean value of the FFT of the  measured accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityAcc-mean()-X, fGravityAcc-mean()-Y, fGravityAcc-mean()-Z: the mean value of the FFT of the  measured accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

-fGravityAcc-std()-X, fGravityAcc-std()-Y, fGravityAcc-std()-Z: the std value of the FFT of the  measured accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityAcc-std()-X, fGravityAcc-std()-Y, fGravityAcc-std()-Z: the std value of the FFT of the  measured accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

 fGravityAccMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional gravity acceleration signal

 fGravityAccMag-std(): the std value of the FFT of the  magnitude of the three dimensional gravity acceleration signal

-fGravityAccJerk-mean()-X, fGravityAccJerk-mean()-Y, fGravityAccJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityAccJerk-mean()-X, fGravityAccJerk-mean()-Y, fGravityAccJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

-fGravityAccJerk-std()-X, fGravityAccJerk-std()-Y, fGravityAccJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityAccJerk-std()-X, fGravityAccJerk-std()-Y, fGravityAccJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

 fGravityAccJerkMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional gravity jerk signal